How to manage hair loss due to stress?

 Can stress really cause hair loss?

-"Stress-related hair loss is reversible with appropriate care.
-Results may vary, but it generally takes three to six months to see significant regrowth."
+Stress-related hair loss is reversible with appropriate care.
+Results may vary, but it generally takes three to six months to see significant regrowth.

-What deficiencies are related to this drop?
+Which deficiencies are related to this fall?

 Deficiencies in vitamins B5, B6, B8, zinc, and amino acids can contribute to hair loss.
 A balanced diet and dietary supplements can help address these deficiencies.
 The lack of iron and hair loss is also a relationship to explore.